2018 Washington wildfires

 The 2018 Washington wildfire season officially began June 1, 2018.
 A statewide state of emergency was declared by Governor Jay Inslee on July 31.

+Background

+While the typical "fire season" in Washington varies every year based on weather conditions, most wildfires occur in between July and October.
+However, hotter, drier conditions can allow wildfires to start outside of these boundaries.
+Wildfires tend to start at these times of the year after moisture from winter and spring precipitation dries up.
+Vegetation and overall conditions are the hottest and driest in these periods.
+The increase of vegetation can make the fires spread easier.

 Training and preparedness

 State level planning for the fire season began at least as early as January, 2018.

 A regional annual meeting was held at Yakima in March to prepare for fighting wildfires.
 Summer fire rules went into effect on state-owned lands on April 15.

 Four hundred firefighters from 36 fire districts and 18 agencies trained to fight forest fires in the Cascade Mountains above Yakima in May.

 A 20-year Washington Wildland Fire Protection Strategic Plan under development during the first half of the year was to be released by the Department of Natural Resources to the public in July, 2018.

 In June, three firefighting helicopters were staged in Western Washington by the Department of Natural Resources for the first time, prompted by a low 2017 fire season west of the Cascades followed by a dry month of May 2018 causing an abundance of dry fuel, and other weather considerations.